Sterilise/finance-notes/Asset-Classes.md

 ## Exchange-Traded Funds (ETFs)

 ETFs are **funds that track a portfolio of a specific index or sector, but are listed, and traded, like stocks on an exchange**.
 ETFs have **many advantages** for investors **including high liquidity, low transaction costs, and diversification**.

+Though many **ETFs invest in traditional assets**, a **considerable number also invest in alternative assets such as currencies and commodities (ETCs)**.

+## Equity Size & Value

+The **simplest versions of CAPM (Capital Asset Pricing Model) rely soley on market risk (beta) when explaining differences in expected equity returns**. **Higher risk should generate higher expected rewards.
+However, empirical research suggests that high beta stocks do not outperform the way expected**.

+In 1993, Eugene F. Fama and Kenneth R. French suggested a three factory model that incorporated two additional risk factors: **size and value**.
+Their long term studies of US equity returns suggested that smaller firms (as measured by market capitalization: number of outstanding shares * price per share) outpeformed larger ones, while value firms (as measured by price-to-book value) outperformed growth firms.

+Why should this happen?
+Some experts (including Fama and French themselves) suggest that excess returns are a rational response to additional risks (for example leverage, volatility, and higher costs of capital) associated with value and/or smaller firms.
+By contrast, behavioural explanations associate the excess returns with irrational mispricing of economic fundamentals and/or overreactions to previous weakness.

+These excess returns are accompanied with higher volatility- size and value portfolios have annualized standard deviations approximately 5-7% higher than market averagers.
+Portfolios based on either style may go through significant periods of underpeformance relative to the overall market.
+The idea that multiple risk factors generate excess returns (and the associated concept of factor investment) is now widely accepted amongst investment experts.
+Analysts debate the merits of other potential sources of excess return, such as momentum and low volatility.

+In 2015, Fama and French introduced a new five-factor model which added two new elements - profitability (higher opreating profibility boosts returns) and investment (high asset growth depresses returns).
+However, the five-factory model is less admired than its pioneering predecessor (market risk, size & value).

+**Outstanding shares** - Shares outstanding refer to a company's stock currently held by all its shareholders.
+These include share blocks held by institutional investors and restricted shares owned by the company’s officers and insiders.
+A company's number of shares outstanding is not static and may fluctuate wildly over time.

+**Leverage** - Leverage results from using borrowed capital as a funding source when investing to expand the firm's asset base and generate returns on risk capital.
+Leverage is an investment strategy of using borrowed money—specifically, the use of various financial instruments or borrowed capital—to increase the potential return of an investment.

+**Market risk** - Market risk is the possibility that an individual or other entity will experience losses due to factors that affect the overall performance of investments in the financial markets.
+Market risk and specific risk (unsystematic) make up the two major categories of investment risk.
+Market risk, also called "systematic risk," cannot be eliminated through diversification, though it can be hedged in other ways.
+Sources of market risk include recessions, political turmoil, changes in interest rates, natural disasters, and terrorist attacks.
+Systematic, or market risk, tends to influence the entire market at the same time.
+This can be contrasted with unsystematic risk, which is unique to a specific company or industry.
+Also known as “nonsystematic risk,” "specific risk," "diversifiable risk" or "residual risk," in the context of an investment portfolio, unsystematic risk can be reduced through diversification.

+**Volatility** - Volatility is a statistical measure of the dispersion of returns for a given security or market index.
+In most cases, the higher the volatility, the riskier the security.
+Volatility is often measured as either the standard deviation or variance between returns from that same security or market index.

+**Momentum** - Momentum is the rate of acceleration of a security's price—that is, the speed at which the price is changing.
+Momentum trading is a strategy that seeks to capitalize on momentum to enter a trend as it is picking up steam.
+Simply put, momentum refers to the inertia of a price trend to continue either rising or falling for a particular length of time, usually taking into account both price and volume information.
+In technical analysis, momentum is often measured via an oscillator and is used to help identify trends.

+**Cost of Capital** - Cost of capital is a company's calculation of the minimum return that would be necessary in order to justify undertaking a capital budgeting project, such as building a new factory.
+The term cost of capital is used by analysts and investors, but it is always an evaluation of whether a projected decision can be justified by its cost.
+Investors may also use the term to refer to an evaluation of an investment's potential return in relation to its cost and its risks.
+Many companies use a combination of debt and equity to finance business expansion.
+For such companies, the overall cost of capital is derived from the weighted average cost of all capital sources.
+This is known as the weighted average cost of capital (WACC).

+## Private Equity (PE)/Venture Capital (VC)